 Before filing a formal complaint with the University per these procedures, students are asked to speak directly with DSS staff or with the instructor in order to resolve the student’s concern.
 Every reasonable effort should be made to resolve such an issue at this level.

-If the matter is not resolved, the student should make an appointment with the DSS Assistant Director.
-If the student’s concern pertains to the DSS Assistant Director, the student should make an appointment with the DSS Director.
+If the matter is not resolved, the student should make an appointment with the Access and Accommodation Specialist.
+If the student’s concern pertains to the Access and Accommodation Specialist, the student should make an appointment with the DSS Director.

-The Assistant Director or Director, as applicable, will meet with the student as soon as possible and attempt to resolve the concern through support and mediation.
-If the matter is resolved, the student and involved parties will be notified by the DSS Assistant Director or Director by email of the resolution.
+The Access and Accommodation Specialist or Director, as applicable, will meet with the student as soon as possible and attempt to resolve the concern through support and mediation.
+If the matter is resolved, the student and involved parties will be notified by the Access and Accommodation Specialist or Director by email of the resolution.
 If the matter is not resolved, the student may proceed to Step 2 below.

 B. Step 2: Review by an Equal Opportunity Officer